loeeeee/TransformerTimeSeriesForecastForWaterTreatmentPlant/README.md

 # Transformer for time series data forecasting

 No data included in the repo
+Should work fine with most csv data input.

 ## Usage

-Two main things:
+Three main things:

 - preprocessing.py
+- main_transformer_forecast.py
-- main_transformer.py
+- main_transformer_classifier.py

+The fnn is mainly for fun.

 The rest of the code are mainly helper